What is a Balance Sheet?

 |Long Term Liability||Long Term Debt||Long-term debts are those obligations which will not be payable within the current year and will become due in more than one year.
 It represents the total amount due to be paid by the company to third parties and creditors for over a year or more|

-Capital stock changes according to the organisation type – companies report capital as common stock, preferred stock etc whereas Partnerships list the Partner’s capital.
+Capital stock changes according to the entity type – companies report capital as common stock, preferred stock etc whereas Partnerships list the same Partner’s capital.